A5shi5h/A5shi5h/README.md

 # 💫 About Me:
 I'm a Full Stack Developer .
-But open to learning new tech .
+Trying to learning new tech and improve every single day .

 ## 🌐 Socials: